Fulfillment operations pages

 Process time distribution

 This graph shows the frequency of cases where a certain amount of time was required.
 In the example below, it can be seen that the majority of the selected durations were less than 10 hours.
-In 560 cases, however, the time was around 33 hours.
+In 560 cases, however, the time was approximately 33 hours.

 Returns